junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 "And that's connected to our problem how?"
 Dean frowns, letting go for once to not mock at Sam's obsession with these historical figures that he can never understand.

-"I'm thinking," Sam grooms through his idea, "if ABD is a symptom when angels get in too close contact with darkness, and angels' true forms are like flowing lights, then it's practically *literally* saying 'Light is getting consumed by the Darkness'.
+"I'm thinking," Sam grooms through his thoughts, "if ABD is a symptom when angels get in too close contact with darkness, and angels' true forms are like flowing lights, then it's practically *literally* saying 'Light is getting consumed by the Darkness'.
 With the opposite of light -- the absence of light -- in their system, angels can't recover, that's why they're dying, and eventually all lights gone and they end up dead.
 It sort of makes sense."

-"And the cure is... giving them more light?"
+"And so the cure is... giving them more light?"
 Dean catches up, connecting the lines and dots.

 "Yeah, it's either that or... but I don't think we can get Chuck or Amara back to fix this -- even if we can, to be honest, I don't really want to see them again so soon."
 Sam ponders, "So the only option is just this --"